jarvi652/migrant-Html-assignment/README.md

 # migrant-Html-assignment
-contains a front end using only html
+front end using only html
+A purely Html form